godalming123/dotNeo/readme.md

  - [X] Set scrolloff to a something more then 0
  - [X] Add a keymap to move the selected text up/down
  - [X] Add a keymap to find and replace the current word
- - [ ] Get rid of `vim-sleuth` and replace it with tab indents where each tab is shown a 4 spaces on-screen
+ - [X] Get rid of `vim-sleuth` and replace it with tab indents where each tab is shown a 4 spaces on-screen
  - [ ] Add the undotree plugin
  - [ ] Replace the custom LSP with `lsp-zero`
+ - [ ] Replace all of the spaces in the `init.lua` with tabs

 ## Dependencys
  - neovim